Secho-0/100-Days-of-Code/README.md

 # 100-Days-of-Code
-My projects from throughout the Udemy 100 Days of Code Python course
+Projects from 100 Days of Code on Udemy.

+Days 11 and 12 weren't included as day 11 was only the capstone blackjack project, and day 12 was namespaces.